emaanr/emaanr/README.md

 # Emaan Rana

-Hello, my name is <span style="color: IndianRed">Emaan Rana</span>.
-I am a recent graduate from <span style="color: IndianRed">Virginia Tech</span> where I recieved a <span style="color: IndianRed">Bachelor of Science in Computer Science</span>.
+Hello, my name is Emaan Rana.
+I am a recent graduate from Virginia Tech where I recieved a Bachelor of Science in Computer Science.
 I value depth of understanding and as a result really enjoy organizing information and teaching as a means for learning.
 In the same vein, I like writing guides, documentation, and detailed `README.md` files.
 Currently I find myself mostly interested in Full-Stack Development as well as Operating Systems, Compilers, and Game Development.
-For more information, check out my [<span style="color: IndianRed">Website</span>](https://emaanr.github.io).
+For more information, check out my [Website](https://emaanr.github.io).

 # Languages & Tools